 My response to Brown: “The Der Clown footage in question was broadcast to tens of thousands last February on Das Erste, and was therefore available to every Tom, Dick & Abdul who happened to watch it in their chalets and rent-controlled apartments from Hamburg to Dresden to Munich and a thousand places in-between, but if an edited-down version is seen over here via a single Vimeo file you could ‘get in a lot of trouble’, as you put it?
 Yeah, that makes a lot of sense.

-“Yes, the basic scheme is labored (one could call it faintly grotesque in its attempt to whip up emotions via the cold-blooded mass murder of an isolated group of small children) but it’s a bit more measured and shaded than I expected — not absurdly over the top but delivered in smoky, grayish tones, and crafted with a feeling of noirish, downbeat gradualism.
+“Yes, the basic scheme is labored.
+One could call it grotesque in its attempt to whip up emotions via the cold-blooded mass murder of an isolated group of small children.
+But it’s a bit more measured and shaded than I expected — not absurdly over the top but delivered in smoky, grayish tones, and crafted with a feeling of noirish, downbeat gradualism.

-“After it’s finally seen in 2015 the consensus may be that it’s not a “successful” or a profoundly effective film but nor is it the gaudy wipeout I had expected.
+“After it’s finally seen in 2025 the consensus may be that it’s not a successful or a profoundly effective film, but nor is it the gaudy wipeout I had expected.
 It’s somewhere in between.

 “Thanks for assembling it.
 You performed a valuable service.
 You advanced the conversation.”

 An hour later I reached out to Daniel Noah, director of Max Rose, a 2013 drama in which Lewis played the title role.
 Rose was slated to show out of competition at the 2013 Cannes Film Festival but was then yanked at the last minute.
 Rose is slated to be released in August by Mark Urman‘s Paladin Film.
 I asked Noah is he would mind passing along a message to Lewis.